 - Transabdominal chorionic villus sampling.
 After cleansing your abdomen with an antiseptic, your health care provider will insert a long, thin needle through your abdominal wall and into your uterus.
 You might notice a stinging sensation when the needle enters your skin, and you might feel cramping when the needle enters your uterus.
 The tissue sample from the placenta will be withdrawn into a syringe, and the needle will be removed.

 - Transcervical chorionic villus sampling.
 After cleansing your vagina and cervix with an antiseptic, your health care provider will open your vagina with a speculum and insert a thin, hollow tube through your cervix.
 When the catheter reaches the placenta, gentle suction will be used to remove a small tissue sample.
-You might feel cramping while the tissue sample is removed.

 After the procedure